Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Caveat Petition

 The term caveat has its inception in the mid-16th century, which means ‘let a person beware’ in the Latin language.
-A caveat is a notice document issued to the court by a person stating that another person may file a suit or application against him and that the court must give the caveator (person submitting the caveat) a fair hearing before considering any point presented before it in the case.
+A caveat petition is a notice document issued to the court by a person stating that another person may file a suit or application against him and that the court must give the caveator (person submitting the caveat) a fair hearing before considering any point presented before it in the case.

-Objective of the Caveat Application Filing Process
+Objective of the Caveat Petition Filing Process

 The goal of a caveat petition is to allow everyone to be heard in court so that they can present their side of the story in front of the judge.
-Anyone can file a caveat petition to defend their rights or to stop the ex parte order.
+Anyone can file a caveat petition to defend their rights or to stop the ex-parte order.

 When someone suspects that a civil case may be brought up against them, they file a caveat petition, requesting that the court notify them of any action that may be taken against them.

-The Supreme Court of India described a caveat in the case of Nirmal Chand versus Girindra Narayan as a caution provided to the court by the caveator that no judgement or order should be passed against him without providing him notice and an opportunity to be heard in court.
+The Supreme Court of India described a caveat in the case of Nirmal Chand versus Girindra Narayan as a caution provided to the court by the caveator that no judgment or order should be passed against him without providing him notice and an opportunity to be heard in court.

-Benefit of the Caveat Application Filing Process
+Caveat Petition: Benefit of the Filing Process

 • A caveat serves to protect the caveator throughout legal processes.
 When you present a caveat, it assures that the caveator is well-equipped to combat the opponent’s suit or processes